ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

 pd.DataFrame({k: getattr(allometry, k) for k in allometry.allometry_attrs})
 ```

-We can now use the {meth}`~pyrealm.demography.flora.Flora.get_canopy_profile` method to
+We can now use the {class}`~pyrealm.demography.crown.CrownProfile` class to
-calculate the canopy profile for each stem for a set of vertical heights.
+calculate the crown profile for each stem for a set of vertical heights.
 The heights
 need to be defined as a column array, that is with a shape `(N, 1)`, in order to show
-that we want the canopy variables to be calculated at each height for each PFT.
+that we want the crown variables to be calculated at each height for each PFT.

 ```{code-cell}
 # Create a set of vertical heights as a column array.